apify/apify-docs/sources/academy/webscraping/scraping_basics_python/12_framework.md

 ## Installing Crawlee

-When starting with the Crawlee framework, you first need to decide which approach to downloading and parsing you'll prefer.
-We want the one based on BeautifulSoup, hence we'll install the `crawlee` package with the `beautifulsoup` extra specified in brackets.
-The framework has a lot of dependencies of its own, so expect the installation to take a while.
+When starting with the Crawlee framework, we first need to decide which approach to downloading and parsing we prefer.
+We want the one based on BeautifulSoup, so let's install the `crawlee` package with the `beautifulsoup` extra specified in brackets.
+The framework has a lot of dependencies, so expect the installation to take a while.

 ```text
 $ pip install crawlee[beautifulsoup]